plasma-mobile/docs/Flashing_SingleROM.md

 ssh maui@192.168.2.15
 ```

 Congratulations!
-You have at this point succesfully established root access and a complete new system on your Nexus 5!
+You have at this point succesfully established root access on a completely new and free basic system on your Nexus 5!